Geertsky/bambini/README.md

 ## proof-of-concept

-I've developed this installation method using the "Direct kernel boot" feature of `libvirt`, but you can as well use different methods like a setup of a PXE server that servers this initramfs together with a kernel.
+I've developed this installation method using the "Direct kernel boot" feature of `libvirt` (*Virtual Machine Manager->double-click VM->Show virtual hardware details->Boot Options->Direct kernel boot*), but you can as well use different methods like a setup of a PXE server that servers this initramfs together with a kernel.

 ### kernel cmdline options